liormilliger/mywebsite-app/README.md

 This repository includes:

--   `Dockerfile`: A multi-stage Dockerfile that containerizes the Flask application, creating a lightweight and optimized image.
+-   `Dockerfile`: A simple Dockerfile that containerizes the Flask application, creating a lightweight and optimized image.
 -   `docker-compose.yml`: A Docker Compose file that orchestrates the application and an Nginx service.
 The Nginx service acts as a reverse proxy, serving static files and exposing the application on the standard port `80`, rather than the default Flask port (`5000`).

 ## 💻 Running the Application Locally